wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 ###Aggregate Fruits

-An aggregate fruit is  derived from many free carpels of a *single* flower, the carpels held together by a persistent floral receptacle which itself may be elaborated to form a substantial accessory part of the fruit)
+An aggregate fruit is  derived from many free carpels of a *single* flower; the carpels are not joined together, i.e. each pistil contains one carpel.
+Often the carpels are held together by a persistent floral receptacle which itself may be elaborated to form a substantial accessory part of the fruit.

 1. *Receptacle tissue not fleshy*, e.g. *Rubus* (raspberry, blackberry) where the individual fruits are small drupes borne on a non-succulent